wand3/alx-low_level_programming/0x01-variables_if_else_while/README.md

--(source code in guthub) complete it in order to print whether numbers stored in variable n is possitive or negative
+-(source code in guthub) complete it in order to print whether numbers stored in variable n is possitive or negative -checks if the last digit of the integer n is gretter than, less than, is 0 and is not 0 -this program prints the alphabet in lowercase, foollowed be newline